 AWGN Channel

 Figure 1 shows simulation results for the frame error rate in the AWGN channel as a function of the signal-to-noise ratio (SNR).
 The simulations for the different code-rates offered by 802.15.4w assume a perfect receiver.
 Like in the other coexistence documents the comparison criteria is a frame error rate of 1%.
-The convolutional code rate 1/2 requires approx. 0dB to achieve this goal, the convolutional code rate 1/3 requires approx. -2dB, and the LDPC code rate 1/4 requires approx. -4dB.
+The convolutional code rate 1/2 requires approximately 0dB to achieve this goal, the convolutional code rate 1/3 requires approximately -2dB, and the LDPC code rate 1/4 requires approximately -4dB.